 We have a substantial intellectual property position in the genome editing field including the design, selection, composition and use of engineered ZFPs to support our research and development activities.
-As of June 30, 2018, we either owned outright or have exclusively licensed the commercial rights to over 870 patents issued in the United States and foreign jurisdictions, and over 680 patent applications pending worldwide.
+With the TxCell Acquisition, we also have gained an intellectual property position in the Treg and CAR-Treg fields.
+As of September 30, 2018, we either owned outright or have exclusively licensed the commercial rights to over 904 patents issued in the United States and foreign jurisdictions, and over 702 patent applications pending worldwide.
 We continue to license and file new patent applications that strengthen our core and accessory patent portfolio.
 We believe that our intellectual property position is a critical element in our ability to research, develop and commercialize products and services based on genome editing, gene therapy, gene regulation and cell therapy.